nack424/Image-Inpainting-for-Anime-Digital-Painting/README.md

 * torchvision >= 0.14.1
 * wandb >= 0.13.7

-If you use Anaconda, use these commands to install Python Environments
+For Anaconda user, use these commands to install Python Environments

 ```
 > conda create -n anime-inpainting